gkotian/gkotian.github.io/travels/_posts/2010-02-18-the-other-temples-around-angkor-wat.md

 title: The other temples around Angkor Wat
 categories:
 - Cambodia
-excerpt: The Angkor Archaeological Park contains many old temples, of which Angkor Wat is the most famous.
-Echo, Juli & I wanted to dedicate one full day to only check out the other temples in the region.
 ---

 The Angkor Archaeological Park contains many old temples, of which Angkor Wat is